 It’s just incredible, it’s also really hard to get a full picture of as it’s huge.
 It’s even harder to get one without the other people in your tour on it.
 But I managed it – the big silver lamp next to it came from the Aladdin Hotel.

-This was the first hotel I ever stayed in in Vegas – at the time they had this sign.
+This was the first hotel I ever stayed in in Vegas – at the time they had this sign hanging up outside.
 Which I admit makes me feel a little bit more ancient than I might like!

 If you do want to get a bit more serious with your snaps though, they do offer specialist photo walks which allow tripods and a bit more time to get that angle you really want.